Dramir99/Dramir99/README.md

 -  Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"/> I’m @Dramir99
 ---

-I'm a Senior at California State University, of Los Angeles currently studying Computer Science Currently im taking a course about React-Native and learning how to create a dynamic App but i have also learned other programming langaues listed below
+I'm a Senior at California State University, of Los Angeles currently studying Computer Science<br>
+Currently im taking a course about React-Native and learning how to create a dynamic App but i have also learned other programming langaues listed below

 ---